mfixstsci/peewee4cosmo/README.md

 resulting directory with `python setup.py install`

 # Usage

+.. warning:: note the space between the directive and the text

 peewee4cosmo is used via entry points when the package is installed.
 Here are the most used cases:

 `$ cm_ingest # This runs the ingestion process that pre-processes and store data in the tables.`